alexanderaleskin/telegram_django_bot/README.rst

         viewset_name = 'Request'

-If you need, you can add extra actions to RequestViewSet for managing (see details information below) or change existed functions.
+If you need, you can add extra actions to RequestViewSet for managing (see details information below) or change existing functions.
 There are several parameters and secondary functions in TelegaViewSet for customizing logic if it is necessary.

 In this example, ``TelegaModelForm`` was used.
 TelegaModelForm is a descendant of Django ModelForm.
-So, you could use labels, clean and other parameters and functions for managing logic and displaying.
+So, you could use labels, clean functions and other parameters and functions for managing logic and displaying.

 TelegaViewSet is designed to answer next user actions: clicking buttons and sometimes sending messages.
 The library imposes